 Take your models with you

 You should never remove the plastic models from the computer lab or the student lounge, but you can buy your own.
-The Chemistry Stockroom sells a very inexpensive, easy to use kit.
+The Chemistry Stockroom sells a very inexpensive, easy to use kit ($20 cash).
 The kit is light, backpack-friendly (especially if you pour the pieces into a little bag), and reasonably sturdy.
-And once you begin carrying it around, you will have a kit handy whenever you need it (including exams).
+Once you begin carrying it around, you will have a kit handy whenever you need it (including exams).
 Besides, nothing says to your dormie, “I’m taking o chem.
 Respect my suffering.” like a plastic molecule hanging from your backpack.
 (Thinking of buying a used kit?
 Make sure it contains the pieces you need: parts list + photos.)

 Inexpensive electronic model kits are also available.
 We have a campus site license for both Spartan ’16 and Odyssey Student v.5.
 This means that you can download both of these programs to your personal computer and use them while you are on campus (you also need to be connected to the internet).